 Joe Grabowski is a science communicator and scuba diver working to inspire the next generation of scientists and explorers.
 He is the founder of the nonprofit Exploring by the Seat of Your Pants, which brings science, exploration, adventure, and conservation into classrooms across North America through virtual speakers and field trips.
-Since 2015, he’s hosted well over 1,500 live events connecting hundreds of thousands of students with leading scientists and explorers from over 80 countries.
+Since 2015, he’s hosted well over 2,500 live events connecting over a half a million students with leading scientists and explorers from over 85 countries.
 Joe is using technology to open the most remote corners of the planet to classrooms, sending textbook-sized satellite units into the field with explorers so they can live broadcast into classrooms from the most remote regions on the planet.
 In 2017, he was selected as a National Geographic Emerging Explorer and shortly after became National Geographic’s first Education Fellow were he founded National Geographic’s Explorer Classroom program.
 Joe is a top 50 finalist for the Global Teacher Prize and is a fellow of the Royal Canadian Geographical Society and Explorers Club.
 An avid scuba diver for the past decade, he's always looking for an excuse to sink beneath the waves.